 Inventory turnover is the rate at which a company converts its inventory into sales.
-It is the number of times a company makes sale of its inventory in a period.
-Where inventory is the total of all goods in its stock which includes Raw material, Brought out parts, Work in progress and Finished goods.
+It is the number of times a company makes the sale of its inventory in a period.
+Where inventory is the total of all goods in its stock which includes Raw materials, Bought out parts, Work in progress and Finished goods.

 It is better to maintain inventory turnover to be higher.
-A higher inventory turnover means more and quick sale.
-But lower inventory turnover indicates fewer sale and less demand for the products.
+A higher inventory turnover means more and quick sales.
+But lower inventory turnover indicates fewer sales and less demand for the products.

 How to calculate Inventory turnover Ratio?

-Inventory turnover ratio formula is the Cost of Goods Sold divided by Average inventory.
+The inventory turnover ratio formula is the Cost of Goods sold divided by the Average inventory.

 - Average inventory is the average of start inventory and end inventory in a year.
 Average inventory can be calculated by adding start and end inventory and dividing by 2.